barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

     The model's output for the simple T1024 (LmrP) protein <d-cite key="pdb"></d-cite>
 </div>

 For challenging, complex structures, for example the T1091 (on the third video) or the ORF8 of SARS-CoV-2 (T1064) the model constantly searches and rearranges until it can no longer be improved, or the training process is over.
-The extremely complex structure of the latter protein can be seen here:

 {% include figure.liquid loading="eager" path="assets/img/alphafold/sarscov2_structure.jpg" class="img-fluid rounded z-depth-1" %}
 <div class="caption">